 THE MEANING OF THE NDSU SYMBOL

-themselves.
-Sometimes these are public symbols, to demonstrate support for
+Sometimes these are public symbols, to demonstrate support for a cause to

-a cause to everyone; sometimes they are private symbols, to allow people to
+everyone; sometimes they are private symbols, to allow people to identify

-identify themselves to others like them.
-Think of the marked doors in the
+themselves to others like them.
+Think of the marked doors in the Passover

-Passover story, of the brightly lit candle in the window in the history of
+story, of the brightly lit candle in the window in the history of the Underground

-the Underground Railroad.
-Think of the obscure symbols on buttons; think of
+Railroad.
+Think of the obscure symbols on buttons; think of the school logos

-the school logos on students' ballcaps; think of the familiar ways of speaking
+on students' ballcaps; think of the familiar ways of speaking that tell you

 Throughout history, people have used symbols to identify themselves.
 We use a braid to demonstrate our commitment to the way a diverse group of strands can come together to make something strong and sure.
 We use a braid to symbolize the many different fabrics out of which the disability cloth is made.
 We use a braid to symbolize the many different threads in our communities that, together, make a thick rope.